Felony case backlog doubles due to virus in Seattle area

-SEATTLE (AP) — Seattle area prosecutors said the backlog in pending felony cases has doubled due to the coronavirus pandemic.
+Seattle area prosecutors said the backlog in pending felony cases has doubled due to the coronavirus pandemic.

 There were 6,450 felony cases that were awaiting trial as of Wednesday, according to the King County Prosecutor’s Office.
 The office said it typically has an average backlog of 3,250 cases.